 Flashing a gritty light on the past and blending suspense, horror, and fantasy, you’re going to be in for quite the ride when opening “The Wine of Angel.”
 Mentioned as a terrifying narrative, you’ll want to decide if staying up late to read another chapter is worth it when you’re jumping at the shadows in your bedroom.

-For more great paranormal fantasy reads, check out our latest ebook deals right here!
+For more great paranormal fantasy reads, check out our latest eBook deals right filled with fabulous book deals for $0.99 or less!
 And if you haven’t already, make sure you’re on our free daily email list so you never miss a top-rated free or almost free book offer!